DavidNart90/Track_test/README.md

 *   **`POST /rag/search`**: Perform a search using the RAG engine.
 *   **`POST /rag/query`**: Perform an intelligent search using a query router.
 *   **`POST /rag/query-router`**: Get router diagnostics (strategy and entities) for a query.

+## Architecture Overview

+TrackRealties AI ingests property and market data into PostgreSQL and Neo4j.
+The FastAPI service routes each user query through an intelligent router that selects vector, graph or hybrid search.
+Results are synthesized and validated before agents respond, and conversation context is stored for later use.